florianprs/Stream_RPI_Youtube/README.md

 ### 1. Update your Raspberry Pi

-To insall the ffmpeg library, it is important to have a recent version of Raspbian.
+To install the ffmpeg library, it is important to have a recent version of Raspbian.

 Open a terminal and insert this lines :

 ```

 sudo apt-get update

 sudo apt-get upgrade

 ```
 Generally, the second line takes a lot of time of processing.
 So you can go directly to the point 2 during this time.
-But when this command is finished, do this line before to continue to point 3.
+But when this command is finished, do this line before to continue to point 4.

 ```